cyber-wojtek/batch_floating_fixed_point/README.md

 `to` will contain the result if provided, `first` otherwise.

 Description: <br>
 This function divides the value of the first floating-point variable by the value of the second floating-point variable and stores the result in the variable specified by to.
 If no result variable (to) is provided, first will be updated with the result.
-If second is zero, the function may handle division by zero based on the system's error-handling configuration.
 </details>
 <details>
 <summary><h4>float_display</h4></summary>